 Most petitions and motions submitted to the Philadelphia Court of Common Pleas must be accompanied by a memorandum of law.
 The memorandum, or brief, is a persuasive argument specific to the facts of your case which must be written according to the format described in the Pennsylvania and Philadelphia Court Rules (see below).
 It is recommended that you use statutes, regulations, case law, or other resources as needed to support your argument.
 You may wish to conduct research in these types of materials at Jenkins.

 Librarians and staff at Jenkins Law Library are not able to give legal advice, select or fill out forms, write briefs or memoranda, or conduct any research for you.
 We cannot read over your documents or provide feedback regarding what is acceptable to the courts.
 For a more in-depth description of what you can and cannot find at Jenkins, please see the Before You Begin page of this guide.

 PA Court Rules

 Pennsylvania outlines some general requirements to be included when writing a brief.
 A relevant Pennsylvania Court Rule can be found below.

-Pennsylvania Civil Rule 210: Form of Briefs
+Pennsylvania Civil Rule of Procedure 210: Form of Briefs

 For more specific requirements, also check the county court rules for the county in which you will file.
 Relevant Philadelphia County Court Rules are listed below.